The vine and the branches

 Spiritual fruit

-When I was a young Christian I believed that the parable of the sower was about bringing people to Jesus: some bring thirty, sixty or a hundred people to the Lord.
-As a seed, when planted, grows and produces other seeds, so Christians grow and reproduce themselves spiritually; and that, I thought, was bearing fruit (producing a crop) for the Father.
+When I was a young Christian I believed that the parable of the sower was about bringing people to Jesus: some bring thirty, some sixty and some a hundred people to the Lord (Mar 4:8).

 But if the measure of our fruitfulness in God's sight is based on the number of people we bring to Jesus then I, for one, have not been very fruitful in my life, because I certainly haven't brought thirty, sixty, or a hundred people to the Lord (as far as I know), and I don't suppose many other Christians have either.

 The New Testament doesn't speak of bringing people to the Lord as a fruit we bear to God, although it does happen as a result of Jesus living in us.
-To understand the meaning of the word we need to look at how it is used in the New Testament, and one of its most important uses is in Gal 5:22–3:
+To understand the meaning of the word 'fruit' we need to look at how it is used elsewhere in the New Testament, and one of its most important uses is in Gal 5:223:

 But the fruit [karpos] of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.